Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Permissions for UI management of vocabularies

+Add permissions for UI management of vocabularies to "administrators" group - incl. edit & new item.

 ### Unified unit search field

 To be able to search across records with different (but compatible) units, one of two things should be done.